United States v. Skrmetti: Oral arguments

 Oral arguments were heard on December 4, 2024.
-James Matthew Rice, Tennessee's Solicitor General, argued for the Respondents.
+Matt Rice, Tennessee's Solicitor General, argued for the Respondents.
 Prelogar represented the government, and was joined by ACLU attorney Chase Strangio who argued for the private plaintiffs.
 Strangio is the first known transgender person to make oral arguments before the Supreme Court of the United States.

 From their lines of questioning, court observers opined that Justices Elena Kagan, Sonia Sotomayor and Ketanji Brown Jackson appeared to favor the arguments made by the plaintiffs whereas Justices Clarence Thomas, Samuel Alito, Brett Kavanaugh and John Roberts appeared to favor the arguments made by Tennessee.
 The putative tacks of Justices Amy Coney Barrett and Neil Gorsuch were unclear; Gorsuch, who had written the majority opinion in Bostock, did not ask any questions during the session.
 Court observers noted that Barrett appeared to be sympathetic to the question of whether the law violates parent's rights to make medical decisions for their children, despite it not being a question in this particular case.
 This led some to believe that, should the court rule that Tennessee's law does not constitute sex discrimination in Skrmetti, the law could still be challenged again with a parental rights claim and may be more successful with that argument instead.

+Justice Jackson cited parallels between the Skrmetti case and Loving v.
+Virginia in her questioning, noting a similarity between the overturned Virginia law, which the state argued did not discriminate based on race as it applied to all races, and the Tennessee law, which the state argued did not discriminate based on sex as it applied to all minors seeking gender-affirming care for the purposes of gender transition.
+Jackson suggested that the Court could be "undermining the foundations of some of our bedrock equal protection cases" with their decision in Skrmetti.